clojure-emacs/clojure-ts-mode/README.md

-To change the maximal line length used by `M-x prog-fill-reindent-defun` (also bound to `M-q` by default) to reformat docstrings and comments it's possible to customize `clojure-ts-fill-paragraph` variable (by default set to the value of Emacs' `fill-paragraph` value).
+To change the maximal line length used by `M-x prog-fill-reindent-defun` (also bound to `M-q` by default) to reformat docstrings and comments it's possible to customize `clojure-ts-docstring-fill-column` variable (by default set to the value of Emacs' `fill-column` value).

 Every new line in the docstrings is indented by `clojure-ts-docstring-fill-prefix-width` number of spaces (set to 2 by default